rahul-malik/swift-evolution/proposals/0000-swiftpm-script-support.md

 }
 ```

-With the above Package descriptions, the `SwiftToolsSupport` product does not match a target within the package description it must be specified explicitly.
+With the above package description, the `SwiftToolsSupport` product does not match a target within the package description so it must be specified explicitly.

 ```swift
 @package(url: "https://github.com/apple/swift-tools-support-core.git", .exact("0.0.1"), products: ["SwiftToolsSupport"])